Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 Give a brief summary of the process of incorporation, formation, or organization, including:

-According to Italian law, we can distinguish two different processes of incorporation: (i) the “ordinary” incorporation procedure and (ii) the incorporation for public subscription (“costituzione per pubblica sottoscrizione”).
-Since the procedure referred to no. (ii) above is extremely rarely implemented, our analysis will be limited to the “ordinary” incorporation procedure only.
+Under Italian law, there are two (2) different processes of incorporation: (i) the ordinary incorporation procedure and (ii) the incorporation for public subscription (costituzione per pubblica sottoscrizione).
+Since the public subscription procedure is seldomly used we will discuss the ordinary incorporation procedure only.

 Main documents required

-The notarial deed of incorporation, together with the company’s articles of association, must be executed before an Italian notary public in the Italian language.
-The deed can be executed by virtue of a notarized and legalized power of attorney of the incorporator(s).
+The notarial deed of incorporation, together with the company's Articles of Association, must be executed before an Italian notary public in Italian.
+The deed can be executed by virtue of a notarized power of attorney of the incorporator(s).
+Depending on the country of notarization the power of attorney might be subject to legalization by means for example of apostille.

 Involvement of notary, company register, governmental authorities

-The S.p.A. must be registered with the Companies’ Registry and come into existence from the registration date.
+The S.p.A. must be registered with the Companies' Registry and it comes into existence from the registration date.
+The registration formalities, which are fulfilled by the Italian notary public, require about five (5) to seven (7) days starting from the date of incorporation.

 Timing (estimate)